Wall Street stocks closed in a mixed state on Wednesday, after some disappointing data from the ADP.

 Investors will be focused on a raft of survey results for the global services sector on Thursday.

 European shares finished on a mixed note on Wednesday, although news that Britain had approved a Covid-19 vaccine and that a bipartisan group of US congressmen was pushing for a $908m fiscal stimulus package helped stocks reverse early losses.

 Commodity and financial stocks were again at the top of the leaderboard in the middle of the week, helped by ongoing optimism around the macroeconomic outlook for 2021.

 London stocks closed in positive territory on Wednesday, helped along by a weaker pound, as UK approval of Pfizer’s Covid-19 vaccine for rollout next week failed to provide any meaningful boost to markets.

 Deutsche Bank increased its share price targets for the UK's banks and named Barclays, Standard Chartered and Virgin Money as its top picks with a wave of bad loans looming.

-Condor Gold revealed on Friday that non-executive director James Mellon had acquired 400,000 ordinary shares in the AIM-listed precious metals group.
+Robert Walters revealed on Wednesday that non-executive director Rohinton Moded had acquired 12,000 ordinary shares in the London-listed recruitment firm.

 Important Legal Notice about News Sources: Pilling and Co Stockbrokers Ltd. is not responsible for the content or accuracy of third party news articles and we may not share the views of the author.
 We provide third party news for your convenience and information only and make no representation or endorsement whatsoever and hereby exclude all liability for any loss or damage that may be incurred by you as a result of your access or use.
 Please note that third party content may be subject to terms and conditions imposed by the third party owner of that content.